Birth of the Balancer

 The area is carpeted with a material that feels like soft grass.

-The whole feel reminds me of an entrance into an auditorium.
+The feel of this place reminds me of an entrance to an auditorium.

 “I’ll go,” says Balshown.